 After its publication in 1990, Jurassic Park began a dinosaur craze that still extends into the realm of film and television today.
-The book’s well-loved characters are featured in a 1993 film starring Sam Neil, Jeff Goldblum, Laura Dern, and more.
+The book’s well-loved characters are first featured in the 1993 movie of a budding Universal Pictures franchise, starring Sam Neill, Jeff Goldblum, Laura Dern, and more.
 The film solidified the novel as one of the most influential fiction books of the 20th century.

 Dr. Alan Grant

 The novel’s main protagonist

 A paleontologist professor at the University of Denver.
 He is someone who believes in hard work and getting out into the field.
 He and Dr. Ellie Sattler receive funding from the Hammond Foundation for a dig in Montana.

 He loves kids, struggles with technology, and is levelheaded.
 His composure and knowledge serve him and the other characters well when the dinosaurs escape and they’re forced to contend with the many dangers the park presents.